userbradley/gcs-web-server/README.md

 ### Custom 5xx errors

-Currently, not supported.
+Currently not supported.
 If this is required, please open an issue.

 ### What ports does the container listen on